LizHad/Scripts_Runner/README.md

 This project test file runs a script file (eg. python script).

-First, we provide script path vid cmd command - "cd <<enter path here>>" Second, we print command to run script via cmd- "<<enter command line here>>" We do this by using CmdExecutor class.
+First, we provide script path vid cmd command:
+"cd <<enter path here>>"

+Second, we print command to run script via cmd:
+"<<enter command line here>>"

+We do this by using CmdExecutor class.
 We run test via Run_Script_File class.

 This project provides provides integration with Jenkins via pom.xml file profiles